-The Community School Sponsorship Contract (the "Contract") between the Academy and the Canton Local School District (as Sponsor) outlined the specific payments to be made by the Academy to the Sponsor during the period August 23, 2005 through June 30, 2006.
+The Community School Sponsorship Contract (the "Contract") between the Academy and the Canton Local School District (as Sponsor) outlined the specific payments to be made by the Academy to the Sponsor during fiscal year 2007.
 The Contract stated that the two parties agreed to pay mutually agreed upon amounts, including fees for any services provided to the Academy by the Sponsor.
-The following payments were made during the period August 23, 2005 through June 30, 2006 from the Academy to the Sponsor:
+The following payments were made during fiscal year 2007 from the Academy to the Sponsor: